 Folders and their contents must remain in original order.
 Remove only one folder at a time from a box.

-- Users may be asked to wear gloves to access certain materials
+Visitors may be asked to take special precautions, such as wearing gloves, to handle certain materials

 HC&A provides scans and photocopies of materials for a fee.
 Copyright laws are applicable.

 Authors wishing to publish from HC&A collections must make requests in writing.
 Authors are responsible for determining copyright status of materials, and obtaining permission from copyright holders.

 HC&A reserves the right to deny requests for access or reproduction due to preservation concerns, legal requirements (HIPAA, FERPA), OHSU requirements, or donor restrictions.

 HC&A reserves the right to restrict or deny access to visitors who do not comply with these guidelines.